English

 Length: Year

-Prerequisite: Successful completion of English 8, performance on departmental placement test, first-semester exam grade, first- semester grade of current English course, teacher recommendation, and standardized test scores.
+Prerequisite: Successful completion of English 8, performance on departmental placement test, first-semester exam grade, first-semester grade of current English course, teacher recommendation, and standardized test scores.

 Description: Honors English 9 is an accelerated course, centered around the theme of personal journeys, which requires students to be self-directed.
 Students are expected to rise to the challenge in their study of literature, grammar, vocabulary and writing.
-Literature discussed in this course includes but is not limited to essays, short stories, a novella, a graphic novel, an epic, and a Shakespearean comedy.
+Literature discussed in this course includes but is not limited to essays, short stories, a graphic novel, an epic, and a Shakespearean comedy.
 Honors English 9 students are expected to have a strong background in grammar as this course emphasizes applying grammar concepts to their own writing.
 Students are encouraged to develop their own voice and style when they practice writing cogent, coherent essays.
 Students also study vocabulary through Membean and words encountered in literature.

 Level: 10th grade